varshapraveen/password-locker-encrypter/README.md

 and developing a browser extension for auto-filling credentials.

 Contributors
 This project was developed by Varsha Praveen.
+A major thanks to Mr. Noor Ahmed, for providing the base for this project on github.
 Contributions and feedback are welcome to improve the functionality and security of the application.
+A major thanks to Noor Ahmed, for providing the base for this project on github.